Mohamed-Rabie-Mohamed-Khedr/CS_ToolsPuls/README.md

-This is a library that provides a set of useful functions for C# developers.

 This class, named `StringProcessing`, is a collection of static methods for processing strings in various ways.
 Here's a description of each method:

 1. **SwapCase**: This method swaps the case of each alphabetic character in a string, converting uppercase characters to lowercase and vice versa.